DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 When you’re looking for the best place to sell used camera equipment KEH Camera has a great reputation with photographers.
 They offer fair prices and you can input your equipment details and get a quote immediately.

-Once you have a quote you send in your gear.
-The staff inspect it and you get a final quote in around 7-10 days.
+Once you have a quote, you send in your gear.
+The staff inspects it, and you get a final quote in 7-10 days.

 If you decide to accept the offer, you receive your money by check or via Paypal.
 If you reject the offer KEH will return your gear free of charge!